-Research reveals that fermented foods may help reduce stress and anxiety.
-For example, in a study in 710 young adults, those who ate fermented foods more frequently experienced fewer symptoms of social anxiety (
+Research reveals that fermented foods may help reduce stress and anxiety (

 Many other studies show that probiotic supplements and probiotic-rich foods like kimchi have beneficial effects on mental health.
 This is likely due to their interactions with your gut bacteria, which directly affect your mood (